ferchaure/tiny_time_tracker/README.md

 - ⏱️ **Simple Time Tracking**: Start and stop timers with a single keypress
 - 📊 **Weekly Reports**: View time tracking data organized by weeks
 - 📝 **Last Interval Display**: See details of your most recent time session
+- ✏️ **Edit Mode**: Modify the start and end times of your last completed interval

 ## Installation